ballerkobe808/invest/README - INVESTING.md

    - Does the property need repairs currently?
 Will it soon?
    - Deals are made going in - Make sure its a good investment!!
 You can always find another..
    - Best value around the 100k range.
 Too cheap and you get issues?
 Also as you go lower in price % maint and % cap exp go down - even tho things will cost around the same...
+   - Service to go take pictures of the house and get intel without their permission.

    Questions: